 The GIS requires 14 to 16 credit hours of course work, with a minimum of three different courses.
 Graduate students who wish to complete the GIS should consult with the Director of Disability Studies, Dr. Margaret Price (.1225), to determine a course of study.

-For a full list of course offerings, along with guidelines and other information about the GIS, see the GIS description and requirements [pdf].
+For a full list of course offerings, along with guidelines and other information about the GIS, see the GIS description and course requirements (below).

 To see a list of affiliated faculty, visit the Faculty Expertise in Disability Studies page.